jariarkko/arch-model-t/observations.md

 enabled it by default, though some recent browser versions are starting to enable visibility and blocking of some kinds of tracking.
 Browsers are also increasingly imposing more stringent requirements on plug-ins for varied security reasons.

+Third party tracking

+One form of tracking is by third parties.
+HTTP header fields (such as cookies, {{RFC6265}}) are commonly used for such tracking, as are structures within the content of HTTP responses such as links to 1x1 pixel images and (ab)use of Javascript APIs offered by browsers {{Tracking}}.

+Whenever a resource is loaded from a server, that server can include a cookie which will be sent back to the server on future loads.
+This includes situations where the resource is loaded as a resource on a page, such as an image or a JavaScript  module.
+When loading a resource, the server is aware of the top-level page that the resource is used on, through the use of the Referer HTTP header {{RFC7231}}. those loads include a Referer header which contains the top-level page that the subresource is being loaded from.

+The combination of these features makes it possible to track a user across the Web.
+The tracker convinces a number of content sites ("first parties") to include a resource from the tracker site.
+This resource can perform some function such as displaying an advertisement or providing analytics to the first party site.
+But the resource may also be simply a tracker.
+When the user visits one of the content sites, the tracker receives both a Referer header and the cookie.
+For an individual user with a particular browser, the cookie is the same regardless of which site the tracker is on.
+This allows the tracker to observe what pages within the set of content sites the user visits.
+The resulting information is commonly used for targeting advertisements, but it can also be used for other purposes.

+This capability itself constitutes a major threat to user privacy.

+Some additional techniques such as cookie syncing, identifier correlation, and fingerprinting make the problem even worse.

+Any given tracker may not be on all sites, which gives that tracker incomplete coverage.
+However, trackers often collude (a practice called "cookie syncing") to combine the information from different tracking cookies.

+Sometimes trackers will be embedded on a site which collects a user identifier, such as social media identity or an e-mail address.
+If the site can informs the tracker of the identifier, this allows the tracker to tie it to the cookie.

+While browser may block cookies, fingerprinting browsers often allows tracking the users.
+For instance, features such as User-Agent string, plugin and font support, screen resolution, and timezone can yield a fingerprint that is sometimes unique to a single user {{AmIUnique}} and which persists beyond cookie scope and lifetime.
+Even in cases where this fingerprint is not unique, the anonymity set may be sufficiently small that, when coupled with yet more data, yields a unique, per-user identifier.
+Fingerprinting of this type is more prevalent on systems and platforms wherein data set features are flexible, such as desktops, wherein plugins are more commonly in use.
+Fingerprinting prevention is an active research area; see {{Boix2018}} for more information.

+Other types of tracking

+But third party tracking is not the only tracking worry.
+An obvious tracking danger exists also in popular ecosystems -- such as social media networks -- that house a large part of many users' online existence.
+There is no need for a third party to track the user's browsing as all actions are performed within a single site, where most messaging, viewing, and sharing activities happen.

+Browsers themselves or services used by the browser can also become a potential source of tracking users.
+For instance, the URL/search bar service may leak information about the user's actions to a search provider.

+Tracking through users' DNS queries is also a danger.
+This may happen by directly observing the cleartext DNS traffic, but this is preventable via DNS protocols that are secured end-to-end.
+But DNS queries are also seen by the used DNS recursive resolver service, which may accidentally or otherwise track the users' activities.
+This is particularly problematic if a large number of users employ either a commonly used ISP service or an Internet-based resolver service {{I-D.arkko-arch-infrastructure-centralisation}}.

 #### Web site policy deception